danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-21-undimmed-presentation-detents-in-swiftui.md

 }
 ```

-With this in place, we can now handle presentation detents in UIKit and SwiftUI with just a single type.
+With this, we can handle presentation detents in UIKit and SwiftUI with just a single type.

 ## Controlling SwiftUI undimming with UIKit

 To add undimming support to SwiftUI, we can create a `UIViewControllerRepresentable` that wraps a `UIViewController` that we can use to manipulate the underlying views.

-Let's first create a view controller to set the largest undimmed detent of the shet presentation controller and tweak the tint adjustment mode, to avoid a bug where undimmed sheets still look dimmed:
+Let's first create a `UndimmedDetentViewController` to set the largest undimmed detent of the sheet presentation controller and fix a bug where undimmed sheets still look dimmed:

 ```swift
 private class UndimmedDetentViewController: UIViewController {